 In 1979 the Supreme Court of Canada ruled that pregnancy discrimination was not gender discrimination.
 It took a decade for the Court to correct this position.
 However, maternity leave firings and pregnancy discrimination persist in Canadian workplaces.

-Sarah is the Founder of Molyneaux Law, a labour, employment and human rights law firm based in Hamilton, Ontario.
+Sarah Molyneaux is the Founder of Molyneaux Law, a labour, employment and human rights law firm based in Hamilton, Ontario.

-Sarah has represented clients in cases at the Human Rights Tribunal of Ontario, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Licence Appeal Tribunal, the Divisional Court, the Federal Court and the Federal Court of Appeal.
+She has represented clients in cases at the Human Rights Tribunal of Ontario, the Ontario Labour Relations Board, the Canada Industrial Relations Board, the Licence Appeal Tribunal, the Divisional Court, the Federal Court and the Federal Court of Appeal.

 Co-Chair - Current Issues in Labour Law